ayumi-cloud/sc-legal-module/README.md

 <p align="center"><strong>The legal code is not held in this repo - but in a private repo (being heavily developed)</strong></p>

-> We recommend you click the `Unwatch` button as your notifications will go off all the time, from all the code updates we are adding everyday!

 ---

 ## Summer CMS Modules :eyes: